awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 Complete the following procedures before you install Certbot\.

-1. Download the Extra Packages for Enterprise Linux \(EPEL\) 7 repository packages These are required to supply dependencies needed by Certbot\.
+1. Download the Extra Packages for Enterprise Linux \(EPEL\) 7 repository packages\.
+These are required to supply dependencies needed by Certbot\.

    1. Download EPEL with the following command: